 Reliable stove installations in the North East

 Have you been looking for a reputable and experienced company to help you with a stove installation you have been planning?
-Hancock Stoves & Flues can help install all kinds of stoves and we have a great range of Clearview Stoves and Acr Stoves.
+Hancock Stoves & Flues can help install all kinds of stoves.
 To learn more about our stove installations or for a free no obligation estimate, contact us now.

 Installing a stove in an existing fireplace

 A stove can be fitted in an existing fireplace providing there is enough room and it complies with building regulations.
 If the fire opening is too small it may be possible to open it up, depending on the construction a large brick or stone inglenook may be found hidden behind your existing fireplace.